nnahmed2/kalderos-take-home/pokemon-app/README.md

 You may need to update the port number in setupProxy.js to the port the API is running on if it is different from 5282.

-## More about the tech stack
+## More about the design

-- Redux: I remember Nate mentioning Kalderos uses Redux so I thought it would be fun to learn to use for a centralized store in this project!
-I used it to store the comprehensive list of all pokemon.
+- Redux: Nate mentioned Kalderos uses Redux so I thought it would be fun to learn to use for a centralized store in this project!
+I used it to store the comprehensive list of all pokemon and the summary data.
 - Material UI: I utilized Material UI for all the UI components.
 [Getting started with Material UI](https://mui.com/material-ui/getting-started/)